moneebcodebase/Game-Center-Management-System/README.md

 ---

 ## 🗄️ Database Setup
+   (you can view the database diagram after setting up the database)
 1. Open **SQL Server Management Studio (SSMS)**
 2. Run the script:
 3. Creates all tables, relationships, constraints, and default admin user: